Austin-Faulkner/AustinDrinks_iOSApp/README.md

 ## UML Diagram Generated with the Help of Marco Eidenger's SwiftPlantUML

 HOW TO READ: Read from left-to-right and from the topmost image to the bottommost image.
+For more information, see the paper "Outlining the UML Structures & the Crucial Algorithms for AustinDrinks", attached as a PDF below these diagrams.

 ![03_1 AD UML](https://user-images.githubusercontent.com/7588505/161167281-d1ee06d4-c363-4165-9187-21a54accacd5.png)
 ![02_1 AD UML](https://user-images.githubusercontent.com/7588505/161167378-a478277a-ecfa-4b69-8965-c77e131f756d.png)